 If you are away from work, your membership of the Plan can continue for as long as you are an employee.
+For example, you may be allowed to take unpaid leave as a carer.

 Death in service and income protection insurances will stop being provided after 24 months if absence is due to illness or injury and you are not in receipt of benefit from the Income Protection Insurance.
 Otherwise, it will stop after 12 months.